rbisdorff/Digraph3/docSphinx/tutorial.rst

     [['s01', 'i07'],['s02', 'i09'],['s03', 'i10'],['s04', 'i03'],['s05', 'i08'],
      ['s06', 'i01'],['s07', 'i06'],['s08', 'i04'],['s09', 'i02'],['s10', 'i05']]

-In :numref:`internships3` Lines 5-6 we notice that we recover unfortunately the same pervious unfair *Gale-Shapley* matching.
+In :numref:`internships3` Lines 5-6 we notice that we recover unfortunately the same previous unfair *Gale-Shapley* matching.

-In order to try to lower the unfairness of the pairing solution, it appears opportune helping the fairness enhancing heuristic by providing a given best *Copeland* initial matching.
-This matching is assembled via a ranked pairs algorithm based on *Copeland* ranking scores of each individual match from both the student and the internship perspectives.
-The :py:mod:`pairings` module provides therefore the :py:class:`~pairings.BestCopelandInterGroupMatching` class which constructs a complete bipartite graph where the characteristic values of the edges represent a matching fitness score computed for each individual match (in :numref:`internships4` see Lines 4-15 below).
+In order to try to lower the unfairness of the pairing solution, it appears opportune helping the fairness enhancing heuristic by providing as initial matching a best *Copeland* matching.
+This matching is assembled via a ranked pairs algorithm based on The *Copeland* matching fitness scores from the student as well as   the internship perspective already used by the fairness enhancing procedure [69]_.
+The :py:mod:`pairings` module provides therefore the :py:class:`~pairings.BestCopelandInterGroupMatching` class which constructs a complete bipartite graph where the characteristic values of the edges represent such matching fitness scores computed for each individual match (in :numref:`internships4` see Lines 4-15 below).

 .. code-block:: pycon
    :name: internships4